Veterans of Foreign Wars: Vietnam veterans membership controversy

 The VFW initially refused membership for Vietnam War veterans.
 At the time, most incumbent VFW members were World War II and Korean War veterans.
-Many of these WWII veterans were of the opinion that the conflict in Vietnam was a "police action" and in their minds did not qualify as a war, despite the Korean War also being a "police action" with no formal declaration of war.
+Many of these WWII veterans were of the opinion that the conflict in Vietnam was a "police action" and in their minds did not qualify as a war, despite the Korean War also being a "police action", along with the American Civil War which also had no formal declaration of war.
 This rationale was used to deny membership to many Vietnam War veterans across the country.
 Many of these WWII veterans blamed Vietnam War veterans for losing the war.
 In the years since, many veterans of the Vietnam War have refused to join the VFW due to this, and many older posts now find themselves struggling to survive as WWII and Korea vets have either died or are no longer active, and younger Iraq and Afghanistan veterans do not feel comfortable joining a dying post.

 Membership and structure

 The VFW attained a peak membership of 2.1 million between 1991-1993.
 In 2023, the VFW had 957,000 members.
-In 2024, the VFW combined auxiliary members into their membership totals and membership including the auxiliary stands at 1.4 million located at 5,500+ posts worldwide.
+In 2024, the VFW combined auxiliary members into their membership totals.
+In December 2025, membership including the auxiliary stood at 1.3 million located at 5,556 posts worldwide.